ThomasPiergiovanni/sele/README.md

 ## 3. Installation.

 These instructions are for deployment on a local machine i.e. for development use.
 It's described for install on a Windows OS.
-Installing on another OS might be slightly different.
+Some notes are also provided for installing on another Linux but the full install steps is not provided for that OS.

 ### 3.1.
 Download.
 Download/clone this repository on your system, at the location that suits you best.